March is National Nutrition Month

 Seasonings come in many forms, so pulling out the spices and putting away the salt is achievable.
 Cooking from home also allows you to better control ingredients and portion sizes.

-In addition, Meert recommends mixing more vegetables, fruits, and whole grains into your meals.
+In addition, Johnston recommends mixing more vegetables, fruits, and whole grains into your meals.
 Here at Cameron, we are going to have samples of foods like star fruit, dragon fruit and jackfruit to celebrate National Nutrition Month.

 Jackfruit is a popular substitute for meat because of its texture and cooking properties.
 This and other simple substitutions to your plate can boost fiber and vitamins while delighting your taste buds.